The Bedfordshire Regiment in the Great War

 The Bedfordshire Regiment (formerly the 16th Regiment of Foot)

-The regiment's soldiers achieved incredible feats during the war and were awarded many hundreds of gallantry and bravery medals including seven Victoria Crosses.
-Many of the characters within the regiment went on to stand out in other ways after the war, ranging from the breaking of air speed records to positions of importance within the military, in public life or private endeavours.
+The regiment's soldiers achieved incredible feats during the war and were awarded around 1,000 gallantry and bravery medals including seven Victoria Crosses.
+Many of the characters within the regiment went on to stand out in other ways after the war, ranging from the breaking of air speed records through authoring best-selling books, becoming famous actors and directors, to positions of importance within the military, in public life or private endeavours.
 Their bravery and determination was unquestionable, as was their capacity for singing and laughter even under the most extreme and adverse conditions.

 A Bedfordshire Regiment officer's cap badge (1898 to 1919)